Fun outdoor activities with trusted mentors and supportive peers.

 Are any fees required to participate in Outdoor Adventures?

 Students who are enrolled in the course will not need to pay fees for any adventure required to pass the course.
 Students who are not enrolled in the course will need to pay $25 to participate in each adventure, up to a maximum of five per semester.
 A small number of optional adventures (for example, a ski trip) may require all participants (including enrolled students) to pay fees.

 Note: For fall 2019, no activity will require enrolled students to pay fees.

 How can students enroll in Outdoor Adventures?

 Parents will enroll students in this course in SIS, as with all other courses.
-Once signed into SIS, parents can select the course with their student’s age group (middle or high school) and region (Logan, Ogden, Salt Lake & Utah Counties, or St. George) from the list of Outdoor Adventure sections.
+Once signed into SIS, parents can select the course with their student’s age group (middle or high school) and region (Logan, Ogden, or Salt Lake & Utah Counties) from the list of Outdoor Adventure sections.

 Do students have to enroll in the Outdoor Adventures course to participate in these activities?

 No. Students who are not enrolled in the course may participate in up to five Friday adventures each semester (additional fees are required; see above).

 Note: When space is limited for an adventure, priority will be given to students enrolled in this course.